net-daemon/docs/docs/v3/started/example.md

 | Subscribe       | Calls any code/action when criteras met                                  |
 | TurnOff()       | Turns off the lights in the office using another generated entity and a generated service method |

+## Creating and updating HomeAssistant entities

+If you want to create entities from NetDaemon, set their state attributes, then check out the [MQTT Entity Manager documentation](v3/extensions/mqttEntityManager.md)

 ## Real-world example apps

 Please check out the apps being developed for netdaemon.
 Since documentation is still lacking behind it will be best looking at real code 😊